Towards Identifiability of Interventional Stochastic Differential Equations: Main Results

 The proof is provided in Appendix~\ref{sec:linear_deterministic}.
 Intuitively, one can choose interventions that don't affect the system dynamics at all.
 But this situation is pathological, and in the linear case under some weak distributional assumptions we can show identifiability.

-\begin{assumption} The matrices $A$ and $B$ are almost surely (a.s.) full-rank, have spectral norm less than one, and are invariant to applying a rotation matrix on the left or the right.
-Each column of $C$ is drawn iid from some distribution with a density on $\mathbb{R}^n$. \end{assumption}
+\begin{assumption} The matrices $A$ and $B$ are drawn from a density such that they are almost surely (a.s.) full-rank, have spectral norm less than some fixed $\gamma < 1$, and are invariant to applying a rotation matrix on the left or the right.
+Each column of $C$ is drawn iid from some distribution with a density on $\mathbb{R}^n$.
+The decay matrix $D$ is observed. \end{assumption}

 We take care to explain why these assumptions are not particularly restrictive.
 The low-rank constraint is already enforced by the drift function so $A$ and $B$ are almost surely full-rank when drawn from any density.
 The spectral norm bound is necessary to guarantee the SDE has a stationary distribution.
 And the rotational invariance assumption encodes an uninformative prior on which low-rank subspace governs the dynamics.
 Two simple choices that satisfy these assumptions are sampling $A$ and $B^T$ from either the uniform measure on the Stiefel manifold (rectangular matrices with orthonormal columns) or with iid Gaussian entries, and then scaling down to ensure a spectral norm strictly smaller than one, with $C$ sampled from any density.